It was an interesting conversation with a friend who is flipping a home about the four closet designer sales reps she met.

 Even if her guess was way low, the sales rep can say… “For you to achieve the wow factor and at the same time command more dollars for your list price, with our quality products based on other closets your size, an investment for three closets similar to the design you want is between $4500 and $6200.
 Shall we continue talking and working on your design?”

-Sales fail #4: Ask for agreement the solution before you present the price.
+Sales Fail #4: Ask for agreement to the solution before you present the price.

 When a rep asks thought provoking questions to discover the customer’s goals and objectives, they are 80% to the yes.
 Why?
 Because the customer is buying their end results and you are simply the solution to make that happen.